Vignesh Viswanathan

 AAMAS, 2023

-A fast algorithm for leximin allocations when agents have binary submodular valuations.
+A fast algorithm to compute leximin allocations when agents have binary submodular valuations.
+Superseded by our TEAC 2025 paper.

 Hadi Hosseini, Justin Payan, Rik Sengupta, Rohit Vaish, Vignesh Viswanathan